Keto Bagels

 • Pumpkin – in place of the butter, add 2 tablespoons of pumpkin puree

-• Sesame Seed – sprinkle sesame seeds on top of the keto bagel
+• Sesame Seed – sprinkle sesame seeds on top before baking

 Storage and Meal Prep

-I love to make these bagels ahead of time and use them for breakfast throughout the week.
-You can store them in a plastic bag in the refrigerator for up to 5 days.
-You can freeze these for up to 3 months.
+I love making these ahead and using them for breakfast all week.
+Store them in a zip-top bag in the fridge for up to 5 days, or freeze for up to 3 months.

-Use these keto bagels to make a breakfast sandwich.
-Spread on butter or cream cheese and top with an egg, cheese, bacon or sausage.
+Use them to make a breakfast sandwich – spread on butter or cream cheese and top with an egg, cheese, bacon, or sausage.

 Can I use a different type of flour instead of almond flour?

-While almond flour gives these bagels their unique texture and low-carb profile, you can experiment with other low-carb flours like coconut flour.
-Just be sure to adjust the quantities, as coconut flour is much more absorbent.
+Almond flour gives these bagels their texture, but you can try coconut flour.
+Just use about 1/3 the amount since coconut flour is much more absorbent.

 What can I substitute for inulin powder?